-- Copying local files to your QMI
+- Copying local files to/from your QMI

 If you've developed a program on your local computer, you can move this file to your QMI for execution in the quantum environment by using SCP (secure copy protocol), or through a third-party client for FTP (file transfer protocol).